Olyak1917/Practicum100-by-Yandex-Masterschool-Portfolio/Data_Preprocessing_Credit_Scoring/README.md

     <img src=pivot.jpg width=700>
 </p>

-Most impressive is relation in purpose of loan.
+The most impressive is connection by the criterion of the purpose of loan.
 Thus, purpose “education” shows a record percentage of debts – 34.1%, followed by “car” – 9.3% and “real estate” – 7.2%.
-“Wedding” looks safest.
+“Wedding” seems to be the safest.

-So, childfree widow/widower (or divorced) with income above 60K, who want loan for wedding, makes the highest overall credit score.
+So, childfree widow/widower (or divorced) with income above 60K, who wants a loan for wedding, makes the highest overall credit score.